Disneyland: Main Street, USA

 Main Street, USA is a romanticized version of a typical Midwest town of the early 20th century, and took much inspiration from Walt Disney's hometown, Marceline, Missouri.
 Main Street, USA has a train station, town square, cinema, city hall, firehouse with a steam-powered pump engine, emporium, shops, arcades, double-decker bus, horse-drawn streetcar, and jitneys.
 The second-story of the firehouse is where Disney had his personal apartment, where it still exists today, off-limits to the public.
-Main Street is also home to The Disney Gallery and the Opera House which currently showcases Walt Disney – A Magical Life, a show featuring an Audio-Animatronics figure of Disney.
+Main Street is also home to The Disney Gallery and the Opera House which showcases Great Moments with Mr. Lincoln and Walt Disney – A Magical Life.
 At the far end of Main Street, USA is Sleeping Beauty Castle, the Partners statue, and the Central Plaza (also known as the Hub), which is a portal to most of the themed lands: the entrance to Fantasyland is by way of a drawbridge across a moat and through the castle.
 Adventureland, Frontierland, and Tomorrowland are on both sides of the castle.
-The lands that are not directly connected to the Central Plaza are; New Orleans Square, Bayou Country, Star Wars: Galaxy's Edge and Mickey's Toontown.
+The lands that are not directly connected to the Central Plaza are; New Orleans Square, Bayou Country, Mickey's Toontown, and Star Wars: Galaxy's Edge.

 The design of Main Street, USA uses the technique of forced perspective to create an illusion of height.
 Buildings along Main Street are built at 3/4 scale on the first level, then 5/8 on the second story, and 1/2 scale on the third—reducing the scale by 1/8 each level up.